mitranim/emerge/readme.md

 ## Why

-Why not just use ImmutableJS or another existing library?
+Why not ImmutableJS or another alternative?

 1. Plain data.
 Emerge uses plain dicts and lists.